vide13/ES2Final/docs/Matrix de Rastreabilidade.md

 # 1. Application Test

 To test the application we use Black-Box tests such as **Boundary-value analysis** and **Equivalence partitioning**.
-All the tests that require a valid Login token, are executed whit it.
+All the tests that require a valid Login token, are executed with it.

 ## 1.1.
 Create User